piger/piger.github.io/content/posts/26-kqueue-iterm2-and-ssh.md

 in this case the kernel will assign pid 1 as the parent process of the orphaned process.

 So we can't use `fork()` like in C and we can't create a background process with the shell.
 What other options do we have?
-We know that `fork()` will interfer with Go's runtime and the child process will misbehave, but nothing prevents us from using `fork` _and_ `exec` to spawn another process from our Go program, which means that we can write a program that:
+We know that `fork()` will interfere with Go's runtime and the child process will misbehave, but nothing prevents us from using `fork` _and_ `exec` to spawn another process from our Go program, which means that we can write a program that:

 - gets its parent's pid (the `ssh` command)
 - re-executes itself passing this pid as a command-line parameter
 - exit without waiting for its _clone_ to terminate, to not block the execution of `ssh`

-The last important detail is about `exec.Command`'s behaviour in Go: an `exec.Cmd` struct will connect its Stdout and Stderr to `/dev/null`, unless we attach them to something.
+The last important detail is about `exec.Command`'s behavior in Go: an `exec.Cmd` struct will connect its Stdout and Stderr to `/dev/null`, unless we attach them to something.
 We need iTerm2 to _see_ our escape sequence, so the parent Go process must pass its Stdout to its child.

 There's just one thing which I'm not sure about: should the child process be placed in its own process group?
 From my testing so far it doesn't really seems to make any difference.

-I actually lied earlier as there's yet another important bit to consider, which also should make you realise why all of this is a fun learning exercise but not a good idea: what happens when `ssh` is not executed by a human, but is instead executed by another program, like for example the
+I actually lied earlier as there's yet another important bit to consider, which also should make you realize why all of this is a fun learning exercise but not a good idea: what happens when `ssh` is not executed by a human, but is instead executed by another program, like for example the
 Emacs package [magit](https://magit.vc/) or [Ansible](https://www.ansible.com/)?
 Bad things, because the escape sequence for iTerm2 will be mixed in ssh own output!
 Can we avoid this issue by linking the parent's Stderr to the child's Stdout? iTerm2 doesn't seems to mind, but a better solution is